 - 1. Student or parent contacts the College Office as soon as possible, who will inform the respective teacher and Leader of Learning that same day - Student completes the Illness/Misadventure form and submits the form with attached supporting documentation to the relevant Leader of Learning within 2 days of returning to school.
 In the case of illness, a doctor's certificate is mandatory. - 3.
-The Leader of Learning indicates their recommendation on the Illness/Misadventure form to the Assistant Principals.
-Further consultation between LOL and Assistant Principals occurs as necessary. - 4.
+The Leader of Learning indicates their recommendation on the Illness/Misadventure form to the Head of Learning.
+Further consultation between LOL and Head of Learning occurs as necessary. - 4.
 Students report to their subject teacher on the first day of return to school so alternative arrangements can be made regarding the completion of in-class tasks - 5.
 For in-class tasks, students must be prepared to sit the task on the day they have returned to school with a Doctor's certificate - 6.
-For hand-in tasks, students will submit the task the next school day

-8. Absence during Formal Assessment Blocks
+For hand-in tasks, students will submit the task the next school day viii.
+Absence during Formal Assessment Periods

-1. Student or parent contacts the College Office as soon as possible, who will inform the Assistant Principals, the respective teachers and Leaders of Learning

-- Student completes the Illness/Misadventure form and submits the form with attached supporting documentation to the Assistant Principals within 2 days of returning to school.
-If this is not complied with, a zero grade will be issued - Student will complete the missed examination the next school day after the Doctor's Certificate period of illness expires.
-The examination will be done in the next available time slot of the examination schedule as directed by the Assistant Principals
+- 1. Student or parent contacts the College Office as soon as possible, who will inform the Head of Learning, the respective teachers and Leaders of Learning - 2.
+Student completes the Illness/Misadventure form and submits the form with attached supporting documentation to the Head of Learning within 2 days of returning to school.
+If this is not complied with, a zero grade will be issued - 3.
+Student will complete the missed examination the next school day after the Doctor's Certificate period of illness expires.
+The examination will be done in the next available time slot of the examination schedule as directed by the Head of Learning.